 Biometric verification is a process of identity authentication that is used to confirm identity through uniquely detectable biological traits and may be an effective tool in the war on crime.
-Television shows like CSI and NCIS employ biometric ID methods to access fingerprints, facial recognition, voice patterns and retinal scans.
-But how effective is biometric identification in combating identity theft?
+Television shows like "CSI" and "NCIS" employ biometric ID methods to access fingerprints, facial recognition, voice patterns, and retinal scans.
+But how useful is biometric identification in combating identity theft?

 Although technology has been a scapegoat for many identity thefts, in many ways technology has provided some of the most solid defenses against the rising tide of identity theft.
 Radio-frequency identification (RFID) tags, data encryption, and similar high-tech innovations have gone a long way to securing personal information.
 The federal government is even considering using biometric ID cards to combat illegal immigration.
 In fact, it's easy to make the argument that the problem isn't in the technology, but in our lack of interest in protecting personal information because biometric ID use is not a widespread as it possibly could be.

 The idea of somebody stealing your biometric information isn't as far-fetched as you might hope.
 It has already been shown how simple it would be to plant false DNA evidence.
 One article even goes so far as to say that "any biology undergraduate can perform this."

 Victims of identity theft report that it can take a minimum of three to five years to fix an identity theft problem.
 You may be able to get a new credit card in two weeks once you have all the information to the bank or credit issuing authority, but who will issue you a new set of fingerprints to replace the stolen ones?